TeodorsLisovenko/lisa-on-microservices/README.md

 ```

-2. With the Semantic Checks validate the following:
+2.With the Semantic Checks validate the following:

 * Ensure that the endpoint string is given.
 * Validate that the input argument is of a type numeric or string type and not any other (dict, boolean, set, list, etc).